Users in China need to take a few steps to circumvent the Great Firewall and connect to the Tor network.

 You can select meek-azure from Tor Browser's built-in bridges dropdown.

-If one of these options below is not working, check your Tor logs and try another option.
+If one of these options above is not working, check your Tor logs and try another option.